SEO is DEAD?...How?

-SEO, or Search Engine Optimization is Dead.
+Many have said that SEO, Search Engine Optimization is Dead.
 Of course, as a concept for Marketing Sales, SEO is very much alive.
-Why?
+But in some ways, SEO is dead.
+How so and why?

 What is SEO?

 The Google Page Rank system was the early evaluation tool Google used to rank websites for inclusion in search results.
-It was the method which allowed Google to return far better search results than any other search engine.
+It was the method which allowed Google to return better search results than any other search engine.
 The way it worked was simple.
-Each website would be given a score based on various parameters.
+Each website would be given a score based elements in the Google mathematical algorithm.
 The better the score, the higher the website ranked.

 Then, Google gave the website a Page Rank.
 The name was derived from its inventor, Larry Page, one of the two founders of Google.
 A Page Rank of 1 meant that the website would land at the top of search results against similar websites with lower ranks.
 If two websites with a Page Rank of 1 hit, these would rank according to the total score (which was unknown to the web masters).